Miss World Malaysia 2013

-Miss Malaysia World 2013, the 47th edition of Miss World Malaysia was held at the Corus Hotel, Kuala Lumpur on August 1, 2014.
+Miss World Malaysia 2013, the 47th edition of the Miss World Malaysia pageant, was held at the Corus Hotel, Kuala Lumpur on August 1, 2014.
 Yvonne Lee of Selangor crowned her successor, Melinder Bhullar from Kuala Lumpur at the end of the event.

 Fifteen contestants from different states competed for the crown.
 Melinder then represented Malaysia at the Miss World 2013 held in Bali, Indonesia where she placed as fourth runner-up for Multimedia Award.